cameron-simpson/css/lib/python/cs/README-html.rst

 * a sequence: an HTML tag: element 0 is the tag name, element 1 (if a mapping) is the element attributes, any further elements are enclosed tokens

-- because a string like "&foo" gets its "&" transcribed into the entity "&amp;", a single element list whose tag begins with "&" encoded an entity, thus: ["&amp;"]
+  - because a string like "&foo" gets its "&" transcribed into the entity "&amp;", a single element list whose tag begins with "&" encodes an entity, example: ["&lt;"]

 Example::